Saief1999/utility-scripts/README.md

 - `Datagrip` : Useful to manage SQL databases from a unified frontend

 - `beekeeper-studio` : An alternative to `Datagrip`
-  - If we have no access to jetbrains products.
+  - If we have no access to JetBrains products.
 We can use this instead.

 - `VScode` : No introductions necessary

 ## Conventions & Practices

-These are the personal conventions I use when I first set up any linux system.
+These are the personal conventions I use when I first set up any Linux system.

 - `~/.system/.init` : I use this file to store my aliases & Env variables.
 It's included in `~/.bashrc`.